The Contract (2006 film): Plot

 Frank Carden is a professional assassin who has been hired to kill a reclusive billionaire named Lydell Hammond Sr., a vocal opponent of stem cell research.
-Carden's plan goes awry when he gets injured in a car accident and ends up in the hospital.
-When the hospital staff see his gun, they call the police.
-They are able to peel away his false identity and federal marshals are called in to pick him up.
-Meanwhile, widower Ray Keene, an awkward high school gym teacher, ex-cop and well-intentioned but not very able dad to Chris, belatedly realizes the need to bond with his son when the latter gets caught smoking marijuana and takes him hiking in the wilderness.
-Carden is being driven through that same wilderness by the marshals but his men stage a rescue attempt.
-The car is crashed and most of the marshals end up dead.
-The surviving marshal asks Keene to take the prisoner to the authorities and then dies of his injuries.
-Ray and Chris have to get Carden out of the wilderness and hand him over to the authorities.
-Carden's men, highly skilled ex-military thugs, track them down to rescue Carden and kill the Keenes.
-The pursuit brings a couple, Sandra and Lochlan into the crossfire, with Lochlan being killed by Carden's men.
-In a tense standoff in a cabin in the woods, Carden's friends turn up and Keene agrees to let Carden go.
-Just at that moment, one of Carden's thugs bursts in and punches Chris, causing Keene to panic and kill him, while Sandra shoots the other as he enters firing.
-Carden escapes, taking Chris as a hostage, while the local police rescue Sandra and Keene.
-Miles, Carden's mission handler, tells Davis, Carden's recent recruit, to kill Carden and Chris and to make it look like Carden did it.
-She also tells him to kill Keene in case Carden told him anything about his job.
-Feeling defeated and resting at home, a televised news report echoes an earlier conversation about Carden's job description with the key phrase "exterminating obstacles to progress" which makes Keene aware of Carden's intended target.
-Keene heads to the funeral of Hammond Jr., to intercept Carden, inadvertently saving Carden from Davis.
-Carden gets the upper hand on Davis, killing him with his own sniper rifle.
-However, the battle forces Carden to miss his own window of opportunity to assassinate Hammond Sr. Carden relents in giving Keene a set of keys to a hotel room where Carden locked up Chris, letting father and son reunite while he disappears.
-In Washington, D.C., Carden intercepts Miles, aware of her role in hiring Davis to kill him.
-Carden threatens to "come after her" if any harm were to come to the Keene family.
-Two weeks after the incident, Keene enters a relationship with Sandra and holds a family barbecue, expressing disbelief in hearing a radio news report about Hammond Sr., dying in a "boating accident", realizing that Carden finished his contract killing.
+Frank's plan goes awry when he gets injured in a car accident and ends up in the hospital.
+When the hospital staff see his gun, they're able to identify him and federal marshals are called to pick him up.
+Meanwhile, widower Ray Keene, an awkward high school gym teacher and ex-cop, decides to try to bond with his son Chris on a wilderness hike after catching him smoking marijuana.

+Frank is being driven through that same wilderness by the marshals but his men stage an ambush which kills most of the marshals.
+The surviving marshal asks Ray to take the prisoner to the authorities before succumbing to his injuries.
+Ray and Chris have to get Frank out of the wilderness and hand him over to the authorities.
+Frank's men, highly skilled ex-military thugs, track them down to rescue Frank.
+The pursuit brings a couple, Sandra and Lochlan into the crossfire, which results in Lochlan being killed by Frank's men.
+In a tense standoff in a cabin in the woods, Two of Frank's men turn up and Ray agrees to let Frank go, but one of Frank's thugs bursts in and punches Chris.
+Ray panics and kills Chris' attacker while Sandra shoots the other.

+The local police arrive and rescue Sandra and Ray, but Frank escapes with Chris as a hostage.
+Miles-- Frank's mission handler-- orders Davis-- Frank's recent recruit-- to kill Frank and Chris and frame Frank.
+She orders him to kill Ray in case Frank told him anything about his job.
+Ray, feeling defeated and resting at home, sees a televised news report describing Frank as "exterminating obstacles to progress," which reminds Ray of an earlier conversation and leads him to deduce Frank's intended target, Hammond Sr. Ray heads to the funeral of Hammond Jr. to intercept Frank, inadvertently saving Frank from Davis.

+Frank gets the upper hand on Davis, killing him with his own sniper rifle.
+However, the battle forces Frank to miss his own window of opportunity to assassinate Hammond Sr. Frank, relenting, gives Ray a set of keys to the hotel room where Chris is being held, then disappears.
+Back in Washington, D.C., Frank confronts Miles and tells her he's aware of her role in ordering Davis to kill him and threatens to come after her if any harm comes to Ray's family.

+Two weeks after the incident, Ray's begun to date Sandra.
+During a barbecue, a radio newsflash reports that Hammond Sr. has died in a "boating accident," and Ray recognizes that Frank has finished his contract killing.